-One of the most striking features of the field of psychology is that it has failed to be effectively defined.
-This is not simply a matter of inevitable fuzzy boundaries.
+Psychology's failure to be defined has not been simply a matter of inevitable fuzzy boundaries.
 Rather, scholars disagree about the fundamental nature of what psychology is about.
 Specifically, there are three major domains of contention, which are debates about whether or not psychology is primarily: (a) about minds or behaviors; (b) about animals in general, some animals but not others, or only humans; and (c) a natural science, a human science, or a profession focused on fostering psychological health.
 The ToK System affords a new meta-perspective on this issue, and the explicit definition of psychology that emerges from analyses derived from the ToK System is as follows (Henriques, 2011):